Wylan/wandering_theophila/README.md

 * `MEMCACHED_PORT` optional port for memcache defaults to 11211.
 * `URLS` comma separated list of urls to watch.

-Schedule the container to run periodically using cron, AWS Cloudwatch, Docker Swarm, etc. Be nice to the sites you're monitor, once an hour is probably a good interval.
+Schedule the container to run periodically using cron, AWS Cloudwatch, Docker Swarm, etc. Be nice to the sites you're monitoring, once an hour is probably a good interval.